VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > **Note:** To see how the infrastructure elements deliver commands and events, see figure 7.

-The system creates a new **ReservationProcess** instance to manage the new order.
-The following code sample from the **ReservationProcess** class shows how the workflow handles the event.
+The system creates a new **RegistrationProcess** instance to manage the new order.
+The following code sample from the **RegistrationProcess** class shows how the workflow handles the event.

 ```Cs